 Issuing passports (for applicants over the age of 18)

 The validity of the German passport is 6 years for applicants under the age of 24, otherwise it is 10 years.

 Applications for passports can only be submitted in person at the Embassy, your responsible Consulate General, or some Honorary Consuls during opening hours after scheduling an appointment.
 If you would like to apply with a Honorary Consul please check their regulations for fees and payment methods.
 As of 11/01/2007, the applications cannot be mailed in anymore.
 During the appointment, your finger prints will be taken.
 Please bear in mind that due to privacy protection, the German Mission can only save the fingerprints for a brief period of time and will then delete them.

 The passports are printed at the Federal Printing Office in Berlin.
 Please expect a processing time of about 6 to 8 weeks.
 If a Name Declaration is required (see below information), processing time can change considerably.

 The following documents are required for the application (original + 1 photo copy):

 Application form PDF / 635 KB

 Sample Photos for Passports PDF / 550 KB

 - valid residence permit in the US (US Resident Alien Card, US residence visa, US passport, US Certificate of Birth Abroad or US.
 Citizenship Certificate) Holder of a Green Card without expiration date

-- if the last name in your previous passport is not the same as the last name you currently use, please provide additional proof regarding your name usage.
-A name declaration might have to be done.
+- if the last name in your previous passport is not the same as the last name you currently use, a name declaration might have to be done.
 Please consider the Information on Name Declaration